ConnectivityFoundry/AwaLWM2M/doc/example_app.md

 ```

-## Example: Create a standalone LWM2M client within a contiki environment
+## Example: Create a standalone LWM2M client within a contiki environment.

 Awa LWM2M includes a number of makefiles to allow it to be compiled out of tree
 for a contiki environment.

 The following instructions act as an example of how to build a LWM2M client for contiki.

-*Note: in this case we will use the contiki simulated environment, hardware specific configuration
+*Note: In this case we will use the contiki simulated environment, hardware specific configuration
  is outside of the scope of this tutorial*

 Create a new directory *contiki-example*: